CLINDA-AAU/ccostr/README.md

     #>   B  4245     0  903
     #>   C   590     1  445

-It is possible to get better estimates of the true mean if cost history is available, if so the data should look something like this:
+It is possible to get better estimates of the true mean if cost history is available.
+This cost data can be both discreet or contenious if so the data should look something like this:

     #>  id start stop cost delta surv
     #>   A     1    1  550     0  343